NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-single-value.md

         return games[gameId].winner;
     }

-    /// @notice Verifies the provided (decryption proof, ABI-encoded clear value) pair against the stored ciphertext,
+    /// @notice Verifies the provided (decryption proof, ABI-encoded clear value)
-    /// @notice and then stores the winner of the game.
+    ///         pair against the stored ciphertext, and then stores the winner of the game.
     /// @dev gameId: The ID of the game to settle.
-    ///      abiEncodedClearGameResult: The ABI-encoded clear value (bool) associated to the `decryptionProof`.
+    ///      abiEncodedClearGameResult: The ABI-encoded clear value (bool)
+    ///                                 associated to the `decryptionProof`.
     ///      decryptionProof: The proof that validates the decryption. function recordAndVerifyWinner(
         uint256 gameId,